valu-digital/wp-graphql-cache/README.md

 WPGraphQL Cache comes with very simple build query performance tool which adds a `x-graphql-duration` header to the `/graphql` responses.
-It contains the duration of the actual GraphQL reponse resolving in milliseconds.
-When no caches are hit this is the theorical maximun this plugin can take of from the response times.
+It contains the duration of the actual GraphQL response **resolving** in milliseconds.
+When no caches are hit this is the theoretical maximun this plugin can take of from the response times.
 Everything else is spend in setting up WP and WPGraphQL itself before the GraphQL resolver execution.

 If you want to go beyond that you can enable GET requests with Persisted Queries in the [WPGraphQL Lock][] plugin and cache the whole response in your